 AOS reserves the right to unfollow or block accounts.
 Reasons for unfollowing or blocking may include, but are not strictly limited to: violation of a given platform’s stated rules and policies, including harassment and threats of violence; and violations (on- or off-line) of AOS’s Code of Conduct and Ethics.
 Extended and egregious provocation (e.g., abusive direct messages) may also induce unfollowing.

 AOS social media accounts only feature content approved and/or created by the Communications Manager, or pre-appointed ‘guest’ accounts for AOS members (e.g., ‘takeover’ events).
 Posts by guest users will be clearly marked as such, and content will be moderated by the Communications Manager to ensure compliance with guidelines for guest users.

 We encourage participation from all in conversations on AOS’s social media platforms, including blog posts.
 In particular, AOS encourages its members to participate on its social media platforms, and the goal of this policy is to facilitate a lively and respectful conversation about science, professional development, and ornithology.
-AOS reserves the right to delete or hide comments (as appropriate, per platform) that could be constituted as spam (i.e. content that is irrelevant to the conversation), or which violate the AOS Code of Professional Conduct.
+AOS reserves the right to delete or hide comments (as appropriate, per platform) that could be constituted as spam (i.e., content that is irrelevant to the conversation), or which violate the AOS Code of Conduct and Ethics.